A Guide to First Fruits

 On the outskirts of the old city walls in Jerusalem, close to where Solomon’s temple once stood, there is a beautiful garden.
 Fruit trees and flowers grow year-round, lovingly tended by volunteers from around the world.

-On the North side of the garden, there is a cliff face with inset features, which give it a distinct appearance of a giant skull.
-A short walk from the cliff to the south is an empty tomb, dating from the first century.
+On the north side of the garden, there is a cliff face with inset features.
+They give the cliff a distinct appearance of a giant skull.
+And then, a short walk from the cliff to the south is an empty tomb, dating from the first century.

 The case that the Garden Tomb is the authentic location of the crucifixion, burial and resurrection of Jesus, is certainly very compelling, whilst not established beyond doubt.

-As I sit writing this article in my Jerusalem apartment, I could be barely a mile from the site of the resurrection!
-The place where everything changed and a new chapter of the relationship between God and humanity began.
+As I sit writing this article in my Jerusalem apartment, I am barely a mile or two from the site of the resurrection!
+It is the place where everything changed and a new chapter of the relationship between God and humanity began.
 It is a remarkable and humbling thought.

 On the day of the resurrection in Jerusalem, Jesus became what Paul describes in 1st Corinthians as “the First Fruits of those who have fallen asleep” (1 Corinthians 15:20).
 First Fruits is a biblical festival celebrating the first harvest of crops and it is the second of three annual pilgrimage festivals.